mypsik/torela/en/events/index.md

 10.00-13.00
 There are tasty snacks and coffee on the table!
 Participation fee 7 € (child + parent, next child of the family + 3 €).

+**18.11 - Pancake-Playmorning**

+10.00-13.00
+There are a lot of pancakes, eat as much as you can!
+Participation fee 7 € (child + parent, next child of the family + 3 €).